The Best Onboarding Software for SaaS Companies

 And it’s in retaining your customers that the money lies in the SaaS world.
 For each month they stay with you, that’s another monthly subscription payment that you can use to offset all your initial investment in product development.

-From our previous comments about onboarding being a long-term process, it follows that you can also use onboarding software to educate your customers about secondary product features.
+From our previous comments about onboarding being a long-term process, it follows that you can also use onboarding software to educate your customers about secondary product features and boost user adoption.

-This is especially useful for more complex SaaS products: ones where it’s simple to understand the basics but where there are a lot of supplementary tools for advanced users.
+This is especially useful for more complex SaaS products: ones where it’s simple to understand the basics but where there are a lot of additional tools for advanced users.

 In this example, Ahrefs uses a tooltip to point out a secondary product feature to a user who’s been on the platform for several months already.